How to setup a ticket bot

 Inviting the bot

 First, you'll need to invite the bot to your server.
-On the Tickets website, you'll see a button that says "Invite Tickets to your server".
+On the Tickets homepage, you'll see a button that says "Invite Tickets to your server".
 Click the button and complete the steps on Discord to add the bot to your desired Discord server.
 You must have the "Manage Server" permission to do this.

 Basic Tickets Setup

-Now that you've added the bot to your server, lets configure some basic settings.
+Now that you've added the bot to your server, let's configure some basic settings.

 Language

 Choose the preferred language of the Tickets bot.
 The bot supports over 20 languages.
 Use the /language command to select a language.
 You'll need to provide a country code after you've seen the language list.
-For example /language en will set the bot language to English.
+For example, /language en will set the bot language to English.

 Designate Owner